mikowitz/webern/README.md

 of pitch classes from the 12-tone semitone chromatic scale.
 It can also take an optional keyword list as a second argument, with the following keys

-* `:modulo` specifies the modulo value for the row, if other than 12.
-If not given, this defaults to the highest value in the row + 1.
-This assumes an integral-based row of pitch classes.
-A row using non-integral values should always specify a modulo to avoid unexpected transformations.
+* `:modulo` specifies the modulo value for the row.
+If it is not provided, `Webern` will assume that the highest possible value is present in the row and base the modulo value on that.
+In cases of integral pitch classes, the modulo will be the highest value in the row + 1.
+Non-integral rows should specify their modulo to avoid unexpected transformations.

-`Webern.matrix/1` accepts a row as an argument and returns a displayable matrix based on the row.
+`Webern.matrix/1` accepts a row as an argument and returns a printable matrix based on the row.

 ### Transforming tone rows